 - As part of the transition to the participation exemption system of taxation, new Section 965 requires 10% "US shareholders" of CFCs and certain other foreign corporations to include a pro rata portion of existing untaxed foreign source E&P as subpart F income. - Impact of Section 965 subpart F income inclusion lessened by (1) reduced effective tax rates imposed on this inclusion via deduction (15.5% effective rate for cash and cash equivalents and 8% effective rate for residual), and (2) an election to pay the tax liability on the associated income over an 8-year period. - Significant unanswered issues remain under the statute as to general computation and possible planning matters that could impact a taxpayer's Section 965 inclusion.
 The government has already responded by publishing Notice 2018-7 on Dec.
-29, 2017 (the "Notice"), which expresses the government's intent to issue regulations addressing a variety of open, largely computational issues.
+29, 2017 and Notice 2018-13 on Jan 19, 2018 (the "Notices"), which express the government's intent to issue regulations addressing a variety of open, largely computational issues.